Macalester College: Civic engagement

 Macalester is one of 360 institutions that have been awarded the Carnegie Community Engagement Classification for excellence in civic engagement.
 The college encourages student dialogue by bringing in speakers, hosting an International Roundtable to bring distinguished international scholars to discuss emerging global issues, and hosting collective meetings such as Women of Color.

 Macalester links academic learning to community involvement.
+During the 2024-25 academic year, 45 professors in 24 Macalester departments offered 68 courses with community engagement components.
 In 2011–12, 16 departments offered 59 courses with civic engagement components.
 Each year approximately 200 students complete internships, 65% of which are in the nonprofit sector, schools, government, or the arts.
 Macalester also allows students to earn their work-study financial aid award while working at a local nonprofit or elementary school.

 Almost all students (96%) volunteer in the Twin Cities while at Macalester.
-Many student organizations encourage active civic engagement, including MPIRG, Maction, Queer Union (QU), Macalester Habitat for Humanity.
+The Macalester Civic Engagement center provides opportunities for students to engage in civic activity, volunteerism, and community engagement while at the college.
+Mobilize Mac is the college's political engagement arm, promoting democratic engagement and elections-related work.
+Many student organizations encourage active civic engagement, including Democracy Matters, Friends of Médecins Sans Frontières, Green@Mac, and Macalester Habitat for Humanity.

 Macalester is the primary financial contributor and sponsor of the Minnesota Institute for Talented Youth, which was founded in 1967 and has its main facilities in the Lampert Building.
 MITY provides two different gifted education programs during the summer and one on weekends during the academic year.
 Macalester also participates in Project Pericles, a commitment to further encourage civic engagement at the college.
 In 2000, Macalester signed the Talloires Declaration, making a commitment to environmental sustainability, as well as a sweatshop pledge, making a commitment to fair-labor practices in the purchase of college apparel.

 LGBTQ community

-The Campus Pride Index awarded Macalester a full five out of five stars for LGBTQ-friendly campuses.
-In 2007, The Princeton Review named Macalester the most gay-friendly college in the nation.
+The Campus Pride Index awarded Macalester five out of five stars for LGBTQ-friendly campuses.
+In 2007, The Princeton Review named Macalester the nation's most gay-friendly college.
 Macalester has started an initiative to ensure access to single-stall and all-gender bathrooms across campus.

 Macalester has a student-powered Gender and Sexuality Resource Center that aims to build a culture of resistance against all forms of oppression.
 It also has active LGBTQ student organizations and groups, including Queer Union, the Trans Identity Collective, Allies Project Training, and the Macalester Out and Proud Community.